anissaha/anissaha.github.io/aboutus.md

 ---

 ## Alicia Milloz
-Professionnal hacker
+Professionnal hacker.
 You can find her in the Rolex, coding like a perfectionnist data analyst.

 ## Maria Guerraoui
-Professionnal ML programmer
+Professionnal ML programmer.
 You can find her either in the Rolex or at Sat, surrounded by close friends but always ready to deep into the marvellous data analysis world.

 ## Virginie Garnier